Lyric Suite (Grieg)

 Edvard Grieg's Lyric Suite is an orchestration of four of the six piano pieces from Book V of his Lyric Pieces, Op.
 54. Both Grieg and the Austro-Hungarian conductor Anton Seidl had a hand in the orchestration.
 It consists of three pieces revised by Grieg from Seidl's arrangements, and one piece arranged by Grieg alone.
+It was one of Grieg's later works and his last orchestral work.

 History

 Grieg wrote the six Lyric Pieces of Book V for piano in 1891.
 The original order was: